masoudrayat/SolarWind-ML-Prediction-Optimization/README.md

 # Optimization Sustainability: Machine Learning Insights for Enhanced Electricity Production from Solar and Wind Energy

-This project explores the use of machine learning techniques to optimize electricity production from solar and wind energy sources.
-The goal is to enhance the sustainability and efficiency of renewable energy generation by leveraging data-driven insights.
+Independent project report submitted for the degree of Master of Science in Data Science University of the West of England
+August 2024
+Author: Masoud Rayat Zadeh
+Supervisor: Dr. Neil Phillips

 ## Features